CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cicd-integration-guide.md

 ### Installing OTA Components

-To get started, you'll need to add specific OTA packages and configurations to your Capacitor project.
+To get started, you'll need to add specific OTA packages and configurations to your React Native project.
 Here's a quick guide:

 | **Component** | **Installation Command** | **Purpose** |
 | --- | --- | --- |